 5. Select the Right Coaching Model

-Selecting the appropriate coaching model is essential and should be based on the organisation’s culture, the specific needs of the leaders, and the set goals.
-There are various coaching models, like one-on-one coaching, group sessions, peer coaching, or a combination of these.
+Selecting the appropriate coaching model is essential and should be based on the organisation’s culture, the specific needs of the leaders, and the goals and outcomes that have been set.
+There are various coaching models, like one-on-one coaching, group sessions, peer coaching, or a combination.
 The model should facilitate effective learning, provide opportunities for practice, and encourage reflection.
 The chosen model must foster an environment of trust and confidentiality, where leaders feel safe to explore their weaknesses and work on their development areas.
-The flexibility of the model is also important to cater to different learning styles and changing organisational needs.
+The model’s flexibility is also necessary to cater to different learning styles and changing organisational needs.

 6. Integrate Organisational Values into Coaching

 Integrating the organisation’s values into the coaching process is crucial.
-This step ensures that leadership development is not only about acquiring new skills but also about reinforcing and embodying the organisation’s core values.
+This step ensures that leadership development is about acquiring new skills and reinforcing and embodying the organisation’s core values.
 Coaches should be well-versed in these values and skilled at incorporating them into their coaching sessions.
 This could involve scenario-based learning, reflective exercises, and discussions that link leadership challenges and decisions directly to the organisation’s values.
-This integration helps in building a leadership team that not only performs well but also aligns closely with the ethical and cultural fabric of the organisation.
+This integration helps build a leadership team that performs well and aligns closely with the ethical and cultural fabric of the organisation.

 7. Identify and Train Coaches

 The seventh step involves identifying and training the right coaches.
 This could mean hiring external coaches with specific expertise or developing internal coaching capabilities.
-When selecting coaches, it’s important to consider their experience, coaching style, and their understanding of the organisation’s industry and culture.
-Coaches should not only be adept at coaching techniques but also understanding and navigating the organisation’s unique dynamics.
+When selecting coaches, it’s essential to consider their experience, coaching style, and understanding of the organisation’s industry and culture.
+Coaches should be adept at coaching techniques and understanding and navigating the organisation’s unique dynamics.
 In cases where internal leaders are trained as coaches, it helps create a coaching culture within the organisation and ensures that the coaching is closely aligned with the organisation’s ethos.

 8. Develop a Coaching Implementation Plan

 Monitoring progress and providing feedback are essential for the ongoing effectiveness of the coaching program.
 This involves setting up regular check-ins to assess the progress against the coaching goals and making adjustments as needed.
-Feedback should be collected not just from the coaches and the participants, but also from their peers and subordinates to get a holistic view of the impact.
-This step helps keep the coaching program on track and ensures that it remains relevant and aligned with the changing needs of the organisation and its leaders.
+Feedback should be collected from the coaches, the participants, peers, and subordinates to get a holistic view of the impact.
+This step helps keep the coaching program on track and ensures that it remains relevant and aligned with the organisation’s and its leaders’ changing needs.

 10. Evaluate and Revise the Strategy